 Some credit contracts include an acceleration clause which means that if you miss one payment, the entire debt becomes due.
-For secured debts, the creditor can seize the item you bought or the property you used as collateral and sell it to pay the debt.
+For secured debts with one missed payment, the creditor can seize the item you bought or the property you used as collateral and sell it to pay the debt.
 While giving back the item through repossession or foreclosure may sound like a good idea, it may not wipe out the amount you owe.
 The creditor will add the cost to repossess and resell the item to what you owe.
 A creditor may also obtain a court order, called a garnishment, to require your employer to withhold part of your wages until the creditor is repaid.

 When You Cannot Pay Your Debts

+STOP USING CREDIT.
 Many families use credit cards when they do not have enough cash to make ends meet.
 Relying on credit cards may work for a month or two, but is not a permanent solution.
 Sooner or later, spending more than you earn will catch up with you.
 Run up a big balance and then fall behind on your payments and your situation will get worse than it is now, fast.
 Penalty interest rates, late fees, and over-limit charges make a bad situation worse and leave you with very few options.
 If at all possible, stop using your credit cards and negotiate a realistic repayment plan with the credit card company now rather than later.

+BE PREPARED TO NEGOTIATE.
 Creditors are not required to accept the terms you offer, so you may need to negotiate.
 Do not promise to pay more than you can afford.
 If the person you are talking with is unable to accept your terms, ask to speak to a supervisor or someone with more authority.
 If that fails, know that creditors have options, too, including legal action to collect what you owe.

+SEE AN ATTORNEY.
 When all else fails, your best option may be to see an attorney to discuss your bankruptcy options.
 Consumers can file either Chapter 7 or Chapter 13.
-With Chapter 7, your assets above certain specified limits are liquidated and the proceeds are used to pay your debts.
+With Chapter 7, your assets above certain specified limits are sold and the proceeds are used to pay your debts.
 With Chapter 13, you make payments to the court for three to five years that are used to repay your debt.
 Your attorney will go over your options with you and advise you about which is best for you.

 A well thought out spending plan will probably not solve your financial difficulties.
 It will, however, help to minimize the damage from your loss of income and help you to deal with anxious creditors.
 Only you can decide what is most important and where your money should go.
 Developing and following your spending plan is the only way to make sure your money goes where you want it to go.